 Improving quality of life ALL AROUND.
 IMPACTING LIVES.

-“Partnerships such as the one between BROC and the LSU School of Kinesiology impact our students and faculty in important ways that link academic learning with experiential opportunities,” said LSU School of Kinesiology Director John Nauright, PhD.
-“As the primary unit of LSU engaged with health and healthy lifestyles being connected with important industry partners like BROC is vital for our success and the success of the wider community.”
+“Collaborations such as the one between BROC and the LSU School of Kinesiology impact our students and faculty in important ways that link academic learning with experiential opportunities,” said LSU School of Kinesiology Director John Nauright, PhD.
+“As the primary unit of LSU engaged with health and healthy lifestyles being connected with important industries like BROC is vital for our success and the success of the wider community.”

 Along with amazing BROC mentors, LSU Kinesiology students are not only able to further their career goals, but also improve the quality of care for patients and athletes.